Informing us about changes to your council tax, housing benefit, business rates or landlord accounts.

 If you are already on Universal Credit you will remain on Universal Credit.
 If you need to advise Universal Credit of a change in your circumstances you should report the change by signing onto your Universal Credit account or by contacting them on 0800 328 9344.

 - It will only be paid once a month into a bank, building society or credit union account.

 - People who rent their home and are claiming Universal Credit will receive help with their rent in their Universal Credit payment because of this they will need to pay their landlord themselves.

 - Claimants who live with their partner, if they are both eligible, will get one monthly joint payment.

 - It can take several weeks after a claim is made to get the first payment.

 - It must be claimed online, or in certain limited circumstances by phone

-Universal Credit does not assist with your Council Tax payments.
+Universal Credit does not assist with your council tax payments.
 You must apply for Council Tax Support separately.
 You can do this by completing the Universal Credit - Council Tax Support claim form.

 Discretionary housing payments are paid from a limited amount of money that central government gives to us every year.
 We can pay it to people with special financial or personal circumstances which indicate that they need extra help to pay their rent.
 We have to consider each case individually and on its own merit.

 A DHP is not automatically awarded because your housing benefit does not cover your rent.
 DHP is not a benefit.
 It is a separate payment made at our discretion.
 Payments are usually made for a limited period to assist whilst the claimant seeks a longer-term solution.
 This could include obtaining cheaper accommodation, obtaining employment and/or increasing the number of hours worked.